 "Buying a home wouldn't make much sense if house prices were likely to decline further; no one wants to catch a falling knife.
 But it seems increasingly likely that prices will rise.
 No one should expect the value of their house to appreciate quickly -- counting on your home to be a significant part of your retirement saving isn't a winning strategy -- but it is reasonable to expect that prices generally will rise with at least the rate of inflation for some time to come."

-At Time, Christopher Matthews wrote this about "the great housing rebound of 2012":
+More at "Housing's renaissance could lead an economic recovery"At Time, Christopher Matthews wrote this about "the great housing rebound of 2012":

 "There’s no doubt that we’re finally seeing the beginnings of what economists call a positive feedback loop when it comes to housing.
 Rising home prices allow lenders to be more generous with home financing, which allows even more prospective home buyers to access the market, further driving up home prices.
 And higher home values give consumers and builders more confidence to go out and spend money or make investments, which also stimulates the real estate market and broader economy."

-More at "The Great Housing Rebound of 2012: How the Fed Helped Sellers Beat the Odds
+More at "The Great Housing Rebound of 2012: How the Fed Helped Sellers Beat the Odds"

 What do you think, remodelers?
 Is housing on the comeback trail?
 Is your business?